-METS Ignited is governed by an experienced industry-focused Board of Directors from various sectors of the METS innovation ecosystem, including SMEs, multi-national corporations, and R&D. The METS Ignited Board is Chaired by Elizabeth Lewis-Gray.
+METS Ignited is governed by an experienced industry-focused Board of Directors from various sectors of the METS innovation ecosystem, including SMEs, multi-national corporations, and R&D. The METS Ignited Board is Chaired by Lyle Bruce (centre).

 Elizabeth is one of the founding members of the METS Growth Centre and was appointed as Chair on 17 February 2015.

 Elizabeth is a key advocate for the Australian METS industry.
 She is the former Chair of Austmine, the peak body for the Australian METS Sector, and also the co-founder and Chairman of Gekko Systems, an Australian METS success story.
 Elizabeth has successfully held several board positions including a member of the National Precincts Board, the Resources Sector Supplier Advisory Forum, the Innovation Australia Board and its predecessor the Industry Research and Development Board (2006-2013).

 Elizabeth is an inductee of the Australian Businesswoman’s Hall of Fame in 2000, a Fellow of the Financial Services Institute of Australasia (FINSIA), and recipient of several awards including the Warren Centre’s Innovation Heroes Award.
 As the founder, prior Chair and now Patron of CEEC (Coalition for Eco-Efficient Comminution), Elizabeth was visionary in the formation of this not-for-profit organisation.
 Prior to her involvement in the mining sector, Elizabeth worked in stockbroking and strategic planning.
 Her qualifications include a Bachelor Degree in Economics, and a Masters in Business Management.